-As anyone in the UK will know but those outside might not, our game ratings were historically handled by the BBFC - the same guys who a) handled film ratings, which are backed by force of law, and b) once decided that Shadow Warrior had to replace throwing shurikens into peoples' faces with impaling them with darts—a decision that no doubt made sense to at least somebody at the time.
-A person who is no longer allowed to cut their own food, but would probably consider using a chainsaw to do it.
+As anyone in the UK will know but those outside might not, our game ratings were historically handled by the BBFC: the same guys who a) handled film ratings, which are backed by force of law, and b) once decided that Shadow Warrior had to replace throwing shurikens into peoples' faces with impaling them with darts—a decision that no doubt made sense to at least somebody at the time.
+A person who is no longer allowed to cut their own food, but if they were would probably consider using a chainsaw to do it.

-For games, the key ratings were 15, which meant you had to be 15 years or older to buy it, and 18, which meant... well, you guessed.
-Ecstatica here was rated a firm 18, for scenes of intense graphic horror, controversial use of religious symbols, and a few more things besides.
+For games, the key ratings were 15, which meant you had to be 15 years or older to buy it, and 18, which meant... well, you guessed it.
+Ecstatica was rated a firm 18 here, for scenes of intense graphic horror, controversial use of religious symbols, and a few more things besides.
 This seemed fair, to hear it described.
-Then people turned over the box and looked at the screenshots...
+Then people turned over the box and looked at the screenshots.

-and similar.
-Still, it just never got over the obvious problems, not least that while the box art looked like this, with the only prominent ellipsoids on display being the ones on the witch lady's chest...
+There were reasons this probably seemed like a good idea, including allowing for better animation than polygons were offering at the time, and more detailed character models than the beaten-around-the-face-with-a-shovel cast of Alone in the Dark and similar.
+Still, it just never got over the obvious problems, not least that while the box art looked like this, with the only prominent ellipsoids on display being the ones on the witch lady's chest:

 This is not the end of the weirdness.

-The basic premise of this one is that you're a traveller on horseback - male or female, in a pleasant detail, and both destined to get the shit kicked out of them—on a mysterious journey in 928AD.
-Out of water and with Pepsi Max not having been invented yet, he/she spots a village that's carefully placed on a floating platform in the middle of an abyss with only one bridge linking it to the other side.
+The basic premise of Ecstatica is that you're a traveller—male or female, in a pleasant detail, and both destined to get the shit kicked out of them—on a mysterious journey in 928AD.
+Out of water and with Pepsi Max not invented yet, he/she spots a village that's carefully placed on a floating platform in the middle of an abyss with only one bridge linking it to the other side.
 If you're wondering how long that bridge lasts once the game starts, the answer is 'about five femtoseconds'.
 It collapses as soon as you try to leave.
-Must be the same builders they hired in King's Quest II.
+Must be the same builders they hired in King's Quest 2.

 The main character's casual, bouncy walk doesn't help.
 It's this weird stride that, replaying the game now, immediately reminded me of something, but I couldn't quite put my finger on what.
 Then...

 That's actually pretty cool for a horror game, albeit quite brutal, and not Ecstatica's only neat thing.
-Unlike Alone In The Dark for instance, the hero recoverd from damage quickly, meaning that it could get away with the muggings as long as you as a player could get away from the werewolf or whatever.
+Unlike Alone in the Dark for instance, the hero recovers from damage quickly, meaning that it can get away with the muggings as long as you as a player can get away from the werewolf or whatever.
 The world is open, and it feels like you're poking around a real place and trying to deal with things as they come rather than simply going from set-piece to set-piece and being force-fed the solution.